10yard/dkafe/readme.md

 `BASIC_MODE = 0`
 1 for basic mode to switch the frontend gameplay features off.
 This is equivalent to FREE_PLAY = 1, UNLOCK_MODE = 0 and all interface settings set to 0.

+`SHOW_SPLASHSCREEN = 1`
+1 to show the DKAFE splash screen and animation on startup.
+0 to skip the splash screen.

 `ENABLE_MENU=1`
 1 to enable the game list when P2 Start button is pressed to quickly launch an available game via the menu.